PROPHET: An Inferable Future Forecasting Benchmark with Causal Intervened Likelihood Estimation: Benchmark

 \subsection{Data Collection}

 Our objective is to gather a dataset that encompasses recent and prominent prediction questions.
-To achieve this, we have sourced questions from two well-known platforms: Metaculas\footnote{https://www.metaculus.com} and Manifold\footnote{https://manifold.markets}.
-The choice of these source websites, Metaculas and Manifold, is well justified for constructing the benchmark.
+To achieve this, we have sourced questions from well-known platforms: Polymarket\footnote{https://polymarket.com/}.
 The domains covered by the questions on these platforms are highly diverse, ranging from scientific breakthroughs to social and economic trends.
 This diversity ensures that the benchmark is representative of a wide spectrum of forecasting tasks.
-Moreover, the questions are trending and among the most attention-attracting ones on these platforms.
+Moreover, the questions are trending and among the most attention-attracting ones on the platform.
 This indicates that they are not only relevant in the current context but also likely to be of interest to the broader forecasting community.
 As such, the data collected from these sources provides a robust foundation for evaluating and developing practical forecasting models.

 To avoid model leakage, we carefully selected questions.
-From Metaculas, we chose questions resolved in August 2024 along with meta-information.
-Since there were few pre-August 2024 questions on Metaculas, we added questions resolved before August from Manifold, ensuring both the latest trends and a historical perspective.
-We filtered out meaningless questions, such as personal inquiries or those with little community interest, to focus on realistic forecasting scenarios.

-After collecting questions, we collected relevant news articles.
-Using GPT4o-mini\footnote{{https://openai.com}}, we generated three types of news search queries per question: entities in the question, resolving steps, and similar historical events using prompts in the Appendix~\ref{app: prompt} (a-c).
+We aim to use the latest forecast questions.
+We include all questions on Polymarket resolved between 2025,1,1 and 2025,1,31.
+We filter out meaningless questions, such as personal inquiries or those with little community interest, to focus on realistic forecasting scenarios.
+After collecting questions, we collected relevant news articles as much as possible.
+Using LLM, we generated three types of news search queries per question: entities in the question, resolving steps, and similar historical events using prompts in the Appendix~\ref{app: prompt} (a-c).
 Then we searched on the MediaCloud open-source platform\footnote{{https://www.mediacloud.org}} with these queries.
-MediaCloud's vast news repository helped us gather comprehensive information.
-However, many retrieved articles were irrelevant.
-To address this, we used GPT4o-mini again to filter the articles, retaining 100 relevant ones per question by prompt in the Appendix~\ref{app: prompt} (d).
-That reduces noise and mimics real-world prediction analysis.
+MediaCloud's vast news repository helped us gather comprehensive news URLs.
+After gathering the news URLs, we use Newspaper3k\footnote{https://newspaper.readthedocs.io/} API to download the news articles.
+We discard news that is later than the resolved date of the question.

+However, many downloaded articles were irrelevant.
+There are also news articles tagged with wrong publish date, which could incur data leakage.
+To address these, we use LLM to rate the relevant score of each article to the question.
+We set the highest score, indicating this article directly answering of the question, while the lowest score showing total irrelevance.
+We remove both articles with the highest and lowest scores.
+The relevance rating prompt is in the Appendix~\ref{app: prompt} (d).